Douglas-Strey/Douglas-Strey/README.md

 I'm passionate about technology, development and learning.
 Always open to new challenges and ready to face changes.

-- 📍 From SC
+- 📍 From SC, Brazil.
-- I have a little [website](https://douglastrey.com/) that I use as my personal portfolio 🤠
+- I have a little [website](https://douglastrey.com/) that I use as my personal portfolio 🤠.
 - 🔭 I’m currently working on Bom Jesus IELUSC.
 - 🌱 I’m currently learning PHP POO, Node.js and REACT.js.